 Transit is the big question right now, she said.

-The NYSE and broader U.S. marketplace are mostly automated, quietly running out of powerful data centers in New Jersey and elsewhere.
+The NYSE and broader U.S. marketplace are mostly automated, running quietly out of powerful data centers in New Jersey and elsewhere.
 Electronic trading is expected to function normally on Monday.
 But without full staffing, volume will take a hit.

-Hurricane Irene battered New York with heavy winds and driving rain on Sunday, knocking out power and flooding some of Manhattan's deserted streets, including in the Wall Street district.
+Hurricane Irene battered New York with heavy winds and driving rain on Sunday, knocking out power for some and flooding some of lower Manhattan's deserted streets, including in the Wall Street district.

-Irene was downgraded to a tropical storm on Sunday morning but was still sending waves crashing onto shorelines and flooding coastal areas.
+Irene was downgraded to a tropical storm on Sunday morning as it sped northward but was still sending waves crashing onto shorelines and flooding coastal areas.

 There was about a foot of water in the streets of the South Street Seaport in downtown Manhattan, although there was less damage than many had feared.

-There are now about 1,000 on the floor, and Lou Pastina, executive vice president of NYSE operations, has estimated the Big Board would need half of them to safely open on Monday.
+There are now about 1,000 on the floor, and Lou Pastina, executive vice president of NYSE operations, estimated the Big Board would need half of them to open safely on Monday.
 Floor specialists are still important, particularly at the open and close of markets, when orders pile up.